Blog Home » Teacher Skills » Teaching Methods » Low Tech Teaching in a High-Tech World? – Methodology

 Low-Tech Teaching

-1. Skillfully use whatever methodology is employed.
+1. Skillfully use whatever methodology you employ.

-In a high tech world, people have grown accustomed to high productive quality.
+In a high-tech world, people have grown accustomed to high productive quality.
 Perhaps your church can’t afford a lot of this kind of technology.
 Teachers can, however, teach with excellence in whatever methodology they use which will go a long way with today’s students.

 Teacher Training Resource: Tips for Choosing & Using Methods Worksheet